 Autonomy, individualism, and self-determination are values that are highly important in Western societies, especially in the United States.
 Autonomy may be organized into two categories: first-order autonomy and second-order autonomy [69].
 First-order autonomy is what is espoused and valued in Western cultures: self-determination and autonomy in decision-making.
-Second-order autonomy, however, is prevalent in collectivistic societies where decisionmaking is group-oriented and takes into account another decision-maker who is accorded authority and respect [69].
+Second-order autonomy, however, is prevalent in collectivistic societies where decision-making is group-oriented and takes into account another decision-maker who is accorded authority and respect [69].
 In many Asian cultures, particularly if the family system is based on a patriarchal authority system, a male elder or male family head who is regarded as the primary decision-maker is key in this process of informed consent [423].
-This notion of relational autonomy is prescribed when working with more collectivistic groups [483].
-Therefore, the Western ideal of autonomy will have different connotations in cultures in which paternalism is valued, and a narrow application of autonomy (as defined from a more individualistic perspective) may not be appropriate [240; 483].
-Kung and Johansson argue that practitioners should acknowledge both having the duty of respect for patients' right to choose and not having the ability to decide if patients delegate decisions to others [483].
-All patients have the right to delegate.
+Therefore, the Western ideal of autonomy will have different connotations in cultures in which paternalism is valued [240].